monumental-movement/monumental-movement.github.io/_posts/2023-10-04-Electricity  – You And Me (All Night Long).md

 author: mmr
 categories: [ Vinyl ]
 tags: [ Italo, Disco ]
-image: ../assets/images/Electricity  – You And Me (All Night Long).jpg
+image: ../assets/images/Electricity  – You And Me (All Night Long).webp
 ---

 「You And Me (All Night Long)』は、